Skip to contents

 file.path(out_dir, "Future_2081-2100_ssp585.tif"))

 If the results were saved to disk, the variability_projections object is automatically stored in a folder named variance within the specified output_dir.
-You can reload it into R using the readRDS() function:
+You can read this object to the R environment in future sessions using the readRDS() function:

 v <- readRDS(file.path(out_dir, "variance/variability_projections.rds"))

-This object can then be used to import the results with the import_projections() function.
+This object can then be used to import the results with the import_results() function.

-When projecting model predictions to new regions or time periods, it is common to encounter non-analogous conditions, environmental conditions not present in the calibration area.
+When projecting models to new regions or time periods, it is common to encounter conditions that are non-analogous to those used to train models.

 max(fitted_model_maxnet$calibration_data$bio_1)